 Mac Funamizu is a tech geek, designer, and futurist who has created quite a lot of buzz among design circles for his innovative gadgets from the future.
 The 38-year old Tokyo native has always loved Apple, Google, and Starbucks, but he always felt inconvenienced by the extra steps involved in using them.
 (Why mouth off a complex multi-conditional order of coffee when you could just customize your cup of joe online?
 Why doesn't Google Maps give you more than just a topographic image of what you're looking at?)
 At first, his ideas were just rough sketches in his Moleskine.
 But then he started posting his neat, provocative ideas online, and now developers are contacting him to try and make some of them a reality.

 Last fall, Funamizu starting formalizing his drawings using programs like Illustrator, Photoshop, and Shade, and posted them on his web site.
 The blogosphere quickly picked up on them, and that led to interest from developers.
 "In the future, gadgets will be much more intuitive to use," says Funamizu.
-Here are some of his and my personal favorites:
+Here are some of his and my personal favorites:1.
+The Looking Glass

 In a series of posts he calls The Future of Internet Search, Funamizu explores different ways in which an intelligent transparent looking glass can help us get information without having to type tons of info into a desktop or handheld.
 Curious how nutritious that apple is?
 Want to know what the cityscape in front of you looked like 30 years ago?
 Just slide the looking glass over to get the info you desire.
 "I always wondered why I have to use keywords to search for an object that I don't know about," he says.
 "In order to get the right results, you have to use the right words to describe it.
 It's a complete paradox."